hjbelik678/Monte-Carlo-Ising-Model-Neural-Network/README.md

 # Computational Physics: Neural Network Memory Simulation
 ## Henry Belik

-This project simulates neural network behavior for the storage and retrieval of memory using a modified Monte Carlo simulation[cite: 1].
+This project simulates neural network behavior for the storage and retrieval of memory using a modified Monte Carlo simulation.
 The model leverages biological principles of the human brain to process and recognize patterns, specifically simple character-based images.

 ## Project Overview